pcmueller/tic-tac-toe/README.md

 - Immediately after the user clicks an available box, the program will check to see if a "win" or "draw" scenario has been achieved, and if so, the game will automatically restart.

 #### Persist "Win Count" in Local Storage
-- While a new game will start anytime the players finish a game or refresh the page, a log of player wins will persist regardless!
+- While a new game will start anytime the user finishes a game or refreshes the page, a log of player wins will persist regardless!

 #### Web Accessibility
-- Our application has fully implemented HTML that is accessible for individuals with visual disabilities.
-Our application passes the WAVE audit tool.
+- The application has fully implemented HTML that is accessible for individuals with visual disabilities, and passes the WAVE audit tool.

 #### Technologies Used
 - JavaScript